Dr Richard Dune

 Embracing change: The future of CQC's single assessment framework in 2024

-As 2023 draws to a close, health and social care providers across England, reflect on a year marked by anticipation and adaptation.
-The introduction of the Care Quality Commission's (CQC) new Single Assessment Framework (SAF) has been at the forefront of regulatory discourse, presenting both challenges and opportunities for the sector.
+As 2023 draws to a close, health and social care providers across England reflect on a year marked by anticipation and adaptation.
+The introduction of the Care Quality Commission's (CQC) new SAF has been at the forefront of regulatory discourse, presenting both challenges and opportunities for the sector.

 While the journey has been fraught with delays and complexities, the path is now clearer as we approach 2024, offering a more defined roadmap for compliance and quality care.